AgentPeer/IotPeer/swim/README.md

 ## Swim Traces

-Each trace_X;...tar.gz has traces of X people, simulated using SWIM (Small World In Motion).
+Each trace_X;...tar.gz has traces of X people, simulated using SWIM (Small World In Motion) http://swim.di.uniroma1.it/.

 * The parameter used to generate the traces were: